 Keep up-to-date with the latest news and activities linked to ECF.Subscribe

-The Jury for the sixth ECF Princess Margriet Award is comprised of:
+The jury for the second ECF Princess Margriet Award included:

 - Rachida Azough, journalist, former Creative Director, Kosmopolis, Rotterdam, The Netherlands

 - Iara Boubnova, Founding Director, Institute of Contemporary Art, Sofia, Bulgaria

 - Robert Palmer (Chair), Director of Culture, Cultural and Natural Heritage, Council of Europe, Strasbourg, France

 - Mike Philips, historian, novelist and curator, UK.